 Dolphins are some of the most loved sea animals for their playful personalities and high level of intelligence.
 These mammals are frequently spotted jumping in Florida waters due to their need to come up for air and as a way to communicate.
 You may be wondering; exactly how long can a dolphin hold its breath?
 The answer might surprise you!

-On average, dolphins can hold their breath for a total of between 8 to 10 minutes.
+On average, the adult bottlenose dolphin can hold their breath for a total of between 8 to 10 minutes.
 They adjust their bodies when needed to help them maximize their time for diving and catching fish.

 Dolphins can slow down their circulatory system’s blood flow and heart rate to conserve the energy and oxygen needed to stay underwater.
 When using their blowholes to take in oxygen, the water sitting on the surface sprays into the air.